Scenes and stages along The Trafalgar Way

 8. Exeter to Honiton

-There's lots to explore in Exeter, which dates fro Roman times.
-Your journey then takes you out of the city via Heavitree, past the airport to the tiny village of Clyst Honiton, which was called 'Honiton's Clyst in the tie of Nelson.
+There's lots to explore in Exeter, which dates from Roman times.
+Your journey then takes you out of the city via Heavitree, past the airport to the tiny village of Clyst Honiton, which was called 'Honiton's Clyst' in the time of Nelson.
 Then on through Rockbeare before rejoining the new A30.
 The original coach road went through Fenny Bridges and passed not far north of Ottery St Mary before arriving into the lace town of Honiton.

 9. Honiton to Axminster